 Try the chains.
 Not glamorous, but Greene King, Fuller's, and Stonegate pubs reliably stock options.
 Consistency has value.

 Use the apps.
-Lucky Saint has a tap finder on their website.
+Lucky Saint has a tap finder on its website.
 It's not comprehensive, but it helps locate draught options.

 Give feedback.
 Pubs respond to demand.
 If your local doesn't stock AF options, tell them you'd buy them if they did.
 Landlords listen to regulars.